fbpx Why You Should Avoid Using Regular Sand Between Pavers | Unilock

 If you’re looking for a jointing material with a bit more flexibility, resin sand may be the right fit for your project.
 Made from a mixture of graded sands and resins, this material forms a solid joint when exposed to air.
 What really sets it apart is its versatility, as it can be installed in either wet or dry conditions, making it a reliable option for areas with unpredictable weather.

 To get the best results, lightly pre-wet the surface before sweeping in your sand, then work the material into the joints using a steady stream of water and a squeegee.
 Since the installation process involves water, resin sand allows for a modest level of drainage.
 That said, it’s not designed for true permeable applications.
-If you’re building a patio or driveway that needs to manage stormwater runoff more effectively, a better choice would be a permeable resin-based alternative like Romex® Ecofine in combination with an open-graded base to ensure proper water infiltration.
+If you’re building a patio or driveway that needs to manage stormwater runoff more effectively, a better choice would be a permeable resin-based alternative in combination with an open-graded base to ensure proper water infiltration.

 While regular sand may work well in sandboxes or along the beach, it’s simply not suitable for paver installations.
 It lacks the durability to withstand the elements and offers little protection against erosion, weed growth, or joint washout.